“It was the season when the grapes begin to ripen...” (Num. 13:20)

-Watching this brief exchange, the yeshiva students were surprised to see Rav Tzvi Yehudah jump up and turn to one of the bookshelves.
-The rabbi quickly located and pulled down a commentary on the Talmud by the renowned Hatam Sofer.1
+Observing this brief exchange, the yeshiva students were surprised to see Rav Tzvi Yehudah jump up and turn to one of the bookshelves.
+The rabbi quickly located and pulled down a commentary on the Talmud authored by the renowned Hatam Sofer.1

 The commentary analyzed a Talmudic debate between Rabbi Shimon and Rabbi Ishmael in Berakhot 35b.
-Rabbi Shimon taught that one should study Torah throughout the day, as indicated by a literal understanding of the verse, “You shall meditate in the [words of Torah] day and night” (Joshua 1:8).
+Rabbi Shimon taught that one should engage in Torah study throughout the day, as indicated by a literal understanding of the verse, “You shall meditate in the [words of Torah] day and night” (Joshua 1:8).
 Rabbi Ishmael, however, disagreed.
-He ruled that one should combine the study of Torah with a worldly occupation.
+He ruled that one should combine Torah study with a worldly occupation.

 Rav Tzvi Yehudah opened the commentary of the Hatam Sofer and read the text out loud, his voice betraying his excitement:

 In my humble opinion, Rabbi Ishmael only asserted that one should follow what it says, “You shall harvest your grain, your wine, and your oil” (Deuteronomy 11:14), [even though this will impinge upon time available for Torah study] for those residing in the Land of Israel, at a time when the majority of the Jewish people dwell there.
 The reason being that, in this case, working the land and producing its holy fruit is itself a mitzvah — the mitzvah of yishuv Eretz Yisrael, settling the Land of Israel.
 It was in this context that the Torah commanded us, “You shall harvest your grain.”

 Thus Boaz [of the Book of Ruth, a leading Torah scholar of his generation], winnowed barley in the threshing floor at night in order to fulfill this mitzvah.